Vietnam.vn - Nền tảng quảng bá Việt Nam

 Juice Mission Investigation

 Hirata said it’s still unclear how Ganymede’s axis shifted.
-But future data collected by Juice, or the Jupiter Icy Moons Explorer, could shed light on the history of Ganymede and the impact event.
+But future data collected by Juice, or Jupiter Icy Moons Explorer, could shed light on Ganymede’s history and the impact.

 The spacecraft, launched in April 2023, completed its flyby of Earth and the Moon on August 21, putting it on track to reach Jupiter and its moons in 2031.

-It will be difficult to know whether an ancient collision created the grooves on Ganymede without more data from the Juice mission, said Adeene Denton, a researcher at the Lunar and Planetary Laboratory at the University of Arizona.
+Adeene Denton, a researcher at the Lunar and Planetary Laboratory at the University of Arizona, said it would be difficult to know whether an ancient collision created the grooves on Ganymede without more data from the Juice mission.
 She was not involved in Hirata’s research.

-“It is worth noting that it can be a bit of a stretch to consider ancient, degraded geological features on celestial bodies and how they might influence a planet’s orientation,” she said.
-“With so little known about these features, it would be difficult to identify this as a basin, as well as a potential mass anomaly.
-Fortunately, unlike Pluto and [Sputnik Planitia], we will soon be returning to Ganymede and may have the additional information needed to resolve this issue.”
+“It is worth noting that it can be a bit sceptical to consider ancient, degraded geological features on celestial bodies and how they affect a planet’s orientation,” she said.
+“With so little information about these features, it would be difficult to identify this feature as a basin, as well as a potential mass anomaly.
+Fortunately, unlike Pluto and (Sputnik Planitia), we will soon be returning to Ganymede and may have the additional information needed to resolve this issue.”

-An illustration of a possible collision that could shift Ganymede's axis.
+An illustration depicting a possible collision that could shift Ganymede's axis.
 (Photo: Naoyuki Hirata)

-Researchers believe that Ganymede’s interior may be like a sandwich, stacked with alternating layers of ice and ocean.
-Understanding the impact that changed the moon could reveal interesting structures inside it, Hirata said.
+Researchers believe Ganymede’s interior may be like a sandwich, stacked with alternating layers of ice and ocean.
+Understanding the impact that changed the moon could reveal interesting structures inside, Hirata said.

 Ha Trang (according to CNN)